[R.O. 2006 §245.010; Ord. No. 501 §1, 7-16-1979; Ord. No. 1905 §1, 11-20-1995]

 Residential solid waste shall be stored in containers approved or supplied by the City.
 Containers shall be leakproof, waterproof, and fitted with a fly-tight lid and shall be properly covered at all times except when depositing waste therein or removing the contents thereof.
 The weight of any additional individual container and contents shall not exceed fifty (50) pounds.
 Galvanized metal containers, rubber or fiberglass containers, and plastic containers which do not become brittle in cold weather, may be used.
 Disposable solid waste containers with suitable frames or containers as approved by the Director may also be used for storage of residential solid waste.

-Tree limbs less than four (4) inches in diameter and brush shall be securely tied in bundles not larger than forty-eight (48) inches long and eighteen (18) inches in diameter and shall be stored behind the front building line.
+Tree limbs less than four (4) inches in diameter and brush shall be securely tied in bundles not larger than forty-eight (48) inches long and eighteen (18) inches in diameter.
+Tree limbs for collection shall be stored within an enclosed structure or behind the front elevation of the residential structure or where it is not visible from the street.
+For the purpose of this Section, the front elevation of the structure is any elevation that is parallel with a street, alley or thoroughfare adjoining the lot.
 The weight of any individual bundle shall not exceed fifty (50) pounds.
 All bundles must be tied with twine or similar material however metal or metallic ties shall not be used.

-Yard wastes shall be stored behind the front building line in biodegradable bags with a City sticker adhered to them and maintained as to prevent the dispersal of wastes placed therein upon the premises served, upon adjacent premises or upon adjacent public rights-of-way.
+Yard wastes shall be in biodegradable bags with a City sticker adhered to them and maintained as to prevent the dispersal of wastes placed therein upon the premises served, upon adjacent premises or upon adjacent public rights-of-way.
+Yard wastes for collection shall be stored within an enclosed structure or behind the front elevation of the residential structure or where it is not visible from the street.
+For the purpose of this Section, the front elevation of the structure is any elevation that is parallel with a street, alley or thoroughfare adjoining the lot.
 The weight of any individual container and contents shall not exceed fifty (50) pounds.

 Solid waste containers which are not approved will be collected together with their contents and disposed of.